RN to MSN Programs

 What will you learn?

-You will also look into the most common health problems for individuals across their lifespan, plan and implement a multitude of treatments and learn how to successfully meet individualized needs of patients belonging to different walks of life and ethnicities.
-Lastly, you will be taught how to conduct evidence-based health assessment based on genetic, socio-economic and environmental factors.
+You will look into the most common health problems for individuals across their lifespan, plan and implement a multitude of treatments and learn how to successfully meet individualized needs of patients belonging to different walks of life and ethnicities.
+You will be taught how to conduct evidence-based health assessment based on genetic, socio-economic and environmental factors.
 After finishing their studies, graduates will be able to create effective strategies for preventing disease and promoting health, implement and evaluate quality initiatives within a clinical setting, as well as use patient care technologies to ensure safe nursing practice.
 Here are the main courses you will be attending as part of an RN to MSN track:

 - Patient Assessment and Health Literacy

 - Scholarly Inquiry

 - Advanced Pathophysiology Across The Lifespan